-7.5 The qualifying earnings band determines those earnings on which the enrolled employee and their employer have to pay into a workplace pension.
+- 7.5 The qualifying earnings band determines those earnings on which the enrolled employee and their employer have to pay into a workplace pension.
 It is intended to ensure that those who are automatically enrolled pay contributions on a meaningful level of their earnings while managing burdens on employers in terms of the contributions they pay.
-The qualifying earnings band for 2016/17 is currently aligned with the Lower and Upper Earnings Limits for National Insurance Contributions at $\pounds 5,824$ and $\pounds 43,000$ respectively.

-- 7.6 The Secretary of State considered all the review factors against the analytical evidence and the policy objectives and has concluded that the National Insurance Contributions Lower Earnings Limit remains the most relevant point to begin private savings for retirement.
-He has therefore decided to retain the link with the National Insurance Contributions Lower Earnings Limit at its 2017/18 value. - 7.7 The Secretary of State has concluded that mandatory employer contributions should still be capped and decided that the National Insurance Contributions Upper Earnings Limit at its 2017/18 value is the factor that should determine the upper limit of the qualifying earnings band.
-Consequently, the Order provides for the lower and upper limits of the qualifying earnings band to be aligned with the Lower and Upper earnings Limits for 2017/18.
+The qualifying earnings band for 2017/18 is aligned with the Lower and Upper Earnings Limits for National Insurance Contributions at £5,876 and £45,000 respectively. - 7.6 The Secretary of State considered all the review factors against the analytical evidence and the policy objectives and has concluded that the National Insurance Contributions Lower Earnings Limit remains the most relevant point to begin private savings for retirement.
+She has therefore decided to retain the link with the National Insurance Contributions Lower Earnings Limit at its 2018/19 value. - 7.7 The Secretary of State has concluded that mandatory employer contributions should still be capped and decided that the National Insurance Contributions Upper Earnings Limit at its 2018/19 value is the factor that should determine the upper limit of the qualifying earnings band.
+Consequently, the instrument provides for the lower and upper limits of the qualifying earnings band to be aligned with the Lower and Upper earnings Limits for National Insurance Contributions for 2018/19 which, subject to parliamentary approval, are proposed to be £6,032 and £46,350 respectively.